Controlling Light in Photography. Part 1

 There are many methods used to accomplish this.
 In Part 3 of this article, several such methods will be discussed.
 Until then, have a good day and happy clicking.

-Related Products for Controlling Light in Photography:
+Related Products for Controlling Light in Photography

-Circular Polarizer Filters – A must have for photographers of all levels!
+Circular Polarizer Filters - A must have for photographers of all levels!
+If you don't know what they do, check out our article on using filters.

 About the Author: Steve Barnes is a professional portrait photographer, freelance writer, and co-owner of Hayley Barnes Photography, in League City, Texas.